-Why does Jelly set?
-Do you know?
+Why does jelly set?

 It is because of a protein called collagen which is found in our bodies.
 Collagen is made up of three protein fibers wrapped around each other.